 It’s always a good idea to swaddle your baby for naptime and sleep time.
 This helps them feel safe and snug like in the womb and is one of the best newborn baby hacks out there.
 Swaddles also keep their hands close to their sides which prevents the startle reflex.

 For added warmth, you can also try a sleep sack or baby sleep suit.
 These work similarly to swaddles, but are more secure with the addition of Velcro tabs or zippers.

 These make a great safe blanket option for baby to keep them warm in colder months.

 4. Avoid blankets

-The AAP is clear in not recommending any blankets for baby’s first year of life.
-This includes electric blankets and any other loose blanket that can cover baby’s head and obstruct their breathing.
+The AAP is clear in not recommending any blankets for the baby’s first year of life.
+This includes electric blankets and any other loose blanket that can cover a baby’s head and obstruct their breathing.

-Instead of using blankets, you can warm baby’s crib by placing a heating pad or warm water bottle where they will sleep while you give them their last feeding before bed.
+Instead of using blankets, you can warm the baby’s crib by placing a heating pad or warm water bottle where they will sleep while you give them their last feeding before bed.
 Always make sure to remove the heating pad or bottle before placing them down to sleep.

 5. Use a safe space heater

 If you can’t improve the temperature in your baby’s room with other methods or they don’t take well to a sleep sack, you can try using a space heater.